QuentinRa/blog.quentinra.dev/special/discord/index.md

 * guilds (=a server)
 * channels (to chat/talk)

-This course are a gathering on notes about discord and discord API.
+This course is a gathering of notes about discord and discord API.

 <hr class="sr">